-While walk-in donors are traditionally welcome and accepted as time permits,
+While appointments are preferred, walk-in donors are welcome and accepted as time permits.

 Going to a blood center or blood drive is safe.
 All Blood Center equipment is decontaminated between uses, and everything that touches blood is sterile and disposable (including blood bags, needles and test tubes).
-All signature pads, tables and tablets are sanitized/disinfected between use, Blood Center staff are wearing Personal Protective Equipment (PPE) according to regulatory requirements (including gloves and face shields).
+All donor chairs, signature pads, tables and tablets are sanitized/disinfected between use, Blood Center staff are wearing Personal Protective Equipment (PPE) according to regulatory requirements (including gloves and masks/face shields).
 Although we wish the opposite were true, our collection sites are rarely crowded and not considered “mass gatherings.”
-We have implemented the necessary “social distancing” recommendations, and we encourage all donors to complete their medical screening online prior to arriving for their appointment.
+The wearing of masks is optional for our staff and donors, and we thank you for respecting the decision of those around you (disclaimer: per CDC regulations, the wearing of masks will remain optional with the exception of any county that is deemed as a high transmission area per the CDC website).
 Additionally, we expect only healthy people to come and give blood.
 The risk of exposure at a donor center is exceedingly low.

 Please help to save lives by giving blood through this difficult time.